georgebuckerfield/example-go-app/README.md

 * To keep costs down this stack only implements a single NAT gateway for all three private subnets - this is not ideal for a production environment.
 * The ALB security groups are configured to allow inbound traffic from any IP address - ideally this should be locked down to CloudFront IP ranges, using something like [this](https://aws.amazon.com/blogs/security/how-to-automatically-update-your-security-groups-for-amazon-cloudfront-and-aws-waf-by-using-aws-lambda/).
 * The CloudFront distribution is not setup to use the WAF - this would be an obvious next step.
+* The application is currently designed to run in one of eu-west regions (Ireland, London or Paris).
+This could be expanded, the additional regions just need to be added to the `alb_logging_accounts` variable in `infra/variables.tf`.
+The account IDs for each region can be found [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html).